-(e) Information and training in parenting skills;

-(f) HIV/AIDS, tuberculosis, sexually transmitted diseases, and other infectious disease information and risk assessment within 30 days of admission;

-(g) Relapse prevention training; and

-(h) For pregnant patients in a treatment program who were not admitted under OAR 415-020-0025(5) of this rule, a treatment program shall give them the opportunity for prenatal care either by the synthetic opiate treatment program or by referral to appropriate health care providers.
-If a program cannot provide direct prenatal care for pregnant patients in treatment, it shall establish a system of referring them for prenatal care which may be either publicly or privately funded.
-If there is no publicly funded prenatal care available to which a patient may be referred, and the program cannot provide such services, or the patient cannot afford or refuses prenatal care services, then the treatment program shall, at a minimum, offer her basic prenatal instruction on maternal, physical, and dietary care as a part of its counseling service.
+- (1) Treatment Services: The Opioid Treatment Program shall provide to patients the following services and activities and document the time or manner of each service or activity in the patient record: - (a) Dispensing of approved opioid agonist medications; - (b) Individual group, or family counseling, as clinically indicat- - (c) Information and training in parenting skills; - (d) HIV/AIDS, tuberculosis, sexually transmitted diseases, and other infectious disease information, - (e) Completion of HIV/TB/STD risk assessment within 30 days of admission; - (f) Relapse prevention training; and For pregnant patients in a treatment program who were not admitted under OAR 415-020-0025(5), a treatment program shall give them the opportunity for prenatal care.
+If a program cannot provide direct prenatal care for pregnant patients in treatment, it shall establish a system of referring them for prenatal care, which may be either publicly or privately funded.
+If there is no publicly funded prenatal care available to which a patient may be referred, and the program cannot provide such services, or the patient cannot afford or refuses prenatal care services, then the treatment program shall, at a minimum, offer her basic prenatal instruction on maternal, physical, and dietary care as a part of its counseling service. - (2) Community Resources: The program, to the extent of community resources available and as clinically indicated, shall provide patients with information and referral to the following services: - (a) Self help groups and other support groups; - (b) Educational services;